-Adverse ruling in CIRI dispute pushes Buccaneer into bankruptcy filing
+Adverse ruling in CIRI dispute pushes Buccaneer into bankruptcy

 Buccaneer Energy, an independent Cook Inlet explorer with high hopes but skimpy resources, saw those hopes come crashing down May 31.
 The company filed for bankruptcy protection that day in a U.S. Bankruptcy Court in south Texas.